sabareeshreddy/Text_Summarizer/README.md

 ## Contributing

-To contribute to Gist, fork the repository, create a new branch and send us a pull request.
+To contribute to the project, fork the repository, create a new branch, and send us a pull request.

 Also, thanks for contributing to Open-source!